clemenssielaff/notf/pynotf/pynotf/logic/logic.md

 - [X] The Operation call signature takes a Value as only argument while returning an Optional[Value]>.
 - [X] Before the returned Value is accepted, its schema is checked against the Emitter's output schema.

-## EventLoop
-- [ ] Stores an optional function pointer with no arguments, no return value that is called after the Circuit has performed post-event cleanup.

-## Node

-## Slot
-- [ ] Is-a Receiver that forwards ValueSignals to 0-1 method of their associated Node object.
-- [ ] Has a single, constant Node object associated with it.
-- [ ] Which method is forwarded to can be changed by the associated Node.

-## Property

-## Scene
-- [ ] Keeps a queue of Nodes to delete after an event has finished.
-- [ ] Owns a Circuit object.
-- [ ] Has a post-event cleanup method that it registers with its Circuit object.

-## Event

 ## Fact

-## Service

 ====